First Aid: Choking

 - If your child is gagging and coughing but can breathe and talk, the airway is not completely blocked and it's best to do nothing.
 Your child will likely be fine after the coughing spell.

 - If your child was choking and is now unconscious and no longer breathing, send someone to call 911.
-Immediately perform cardiopulmonary resuscitation (CPR) if you've been trained.
+Immediately perform CPR if you've been trained.

 - Take your child for medical care after any serious choking episode, especially if there is a lasting cough or wheezing.
-If your child has trouble breathing or swallowing, go to the emergency room.
+If your child has trouble breathing or swallowing, go to the ER.

 - Make sure kids sit down, take small bites, and don't talk or laugh with mouths full when eating.